ehmicky/unix-permissions/docs/API.md

 ## min(permissions...)

-Retrieve the lowest permissions among all arguments.
+Retrieves the lowest permissions among all arguments.

 This does not return the lowest argument.
 Instead it returns a combination of the lowest bits of all arguments.